 If downtown Kona seems a bit touristy (ouch…such expensive parking) on the dry side of the island, Hilo is its polar opposite.

-This is old Hawaii at its finest with ramshackle shops and rain.
-It’s where the rainforest on Big Island is.
 Folks who live in Hilo tend to roll their eyes a bit at the tourist mayhem in Kona.
 They prefer the lush rain forest and waterfalls only found on the east side.

 If you’re heading back to the airport tomorrow, skip ahead to recommended activities for Day 7 below.
 Otherwise, spend a few hours exploring the Hilo area today.